adriannier/tunnel/README.md

 1. From the Finder’s **Go** menu, select the **Connect to server**

-2. Enter **vnc://** followed by the SSH server’s address, a colon, and the tunneled port number
+2. Enter **vnc://** followed by the SSH server’s address, a colon, and the tunneled port number (Example: vnc://ssh.mydomain.com:58834)

 3. Click connect

 ## Server requirements

-- SSH service turned on and accessible by the user specified in the applet’s build settings
+- SSH service turned on and accessible to the user specified in the applet’s build settings

 - SSH service reachable at the address and port specified in the applet’s build settings

-- Ports 50000 through 59999 open to connect back through the tunnel
+- Ports 50000 through 59999 accessible to your Mac so you can connect back through the tunnel

 - Corresponding public key entered in authorized_keys file prefixed with `command="/sbin/nologin" ` (note the space at the end of this prefix that needs to delimit it from the key).
 You will find the public key in ~/Library/Application Support/Tunnel/Keys/.